kristiansyrjanen/teamspeak3-salted/README.md

 # teamspeak3-salted
-Salt state that will install a Teamspeak 3 daemon on a Xubuntu 18.04 LTS Live-USB instance.
+Salt state that will install a Teamspeak 3 daemon on a Xubuntu 16.04 (and 18.04)LTS Live-USB instance.

 ## Getting started
 Done on a Lenovo Ideapad 700 with Xubuntu 16.0.4 LTS live-USB, tested also with Xubuntu and Kubuntu 18.04 LTS Live-USB.